hkspm-yp/Astro-e-calendar/README.md

 Neptune Moon Conjunction 2023-11-22 15:45:31; MICA reports 15:45
 ```

-Other sources such as the Purple Mountain Observatory, China and National Astronomical Observatory of Japan round the time up to the nearest minute.
-Reason why MICA does not round them up is unclear.
-This programme will round the time to the nearest second (or minute).
+Other sources such as the Purple Mountain Observatory, China and National Astronomical Observatory of Japan round the time off to the nearest minute.
+Reason why MICA does not round them off is ambiguous.
+This programme will round the time off to the nearest minute or mostly second, if available.

 **Defination of Conjunction**

-MICA defines planetary conjunction happens when the objects(planet+moon/planet+planet) share the same right ascension.
-However, many other sources defines planetary conjunction when the two planets share the same ecliptic longitude.
-In skyfield, both defination can be used depends on how the programme is written.
-But please see below.
+MICA defines planetary conjunction as the objects (planet + moon/planet + planet) share the same right ascension.
+However, many other sources defines planetary conjunction as the two planets share the same ecliptic longitude.
+In skyfield, both definition can be used depending on how the programme is written.
+Please refer to the contents below.

 **Conjunction vs Appulse**

-Conjunction is not defined as the closet angular separation before two objects.
-However, the public concerns the closest moment only.
+Conjunction is not defined as the closest angular separation between two objects.
+Tthe public, however, most likely solely concern about the closest moment.
 Hence, in this programme, the closest angular separation, or appulse, is reported rather than conjunction.
-Please observe this case where on 2022-11-08, a total lunar eclipse and a Lunar occultation of Uranus happens at the same time.
+This case is reflected on 2022-11-08, a total lunar eclipse and a lunar occultation of Uranus happens simultaneously at Hong Kong.

 ```
 Occultation starts (disappearance): 18:58